Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

-\textbf{Scenario 1}: We plot the median and $16^{th}-84^{th}$ percentile width of the dust temperature posteriors for each galaxy in Figure \ref{fig:Tbb_full}, comparing the the mass-weighted temperature (left panel) and the luminosity-weighted temperature (right panel).
-The results from these fits are nearly identical to the baseline fits to the entire FIR SED: for galaxies with low dust opacities, the dust temperatures inferred from modified blackbody fits to a well sampled SED over-estimate the mass-weighted temperatures but are reasonable estimates for the luminosity-weighted temperatures, with an average bias of $7.3$~K for galaxies with $\tau_{100\mu{\rm m}} < 0.5$.
-In these galaxies, the luminosity of the FIR SED is dominated by warm dust which is probed by the modified blackbody fits, given the ability to properly model the transition from optically thick to thin emission.

-Also similar to Figure \ref{fig:TBB_true_temps}, the dust temperature estimates for the most optically thick galaxies tend to under-estimate both the mass-weighted and the luminosity-weighted temperatures, as the bulk of the warm-hot dust mass is still highly obscured by colder dust.
-In the most extreme cases, two galaxies remain optically thick until $\sim800\mu$m.
-This highlights the necessity to model optically thick emission in the FIR for dust rich galaxies, as the inferred dust temperatures are highly dependent on these model assumptions.

-\textbf{Scenario 2}: Turning to the fits for Scenario 2, we show the modified blackbody dust temperatures as a function of mass-weighted and luminosity-weighted temperatures in the left and right panels of Figure \ref{fig:Tbb_2}, where we plot the median and $16^{th}-84^{th}$ percentile width of the T$_{\rm MBB}$ posterior for each galaxy.
-Though this model accounts for FIR dust optical depth, the wavelength at which dust transitions from optically thick to thin is fixed at $100\mu$m, mirroring the analysis in \citep[e.g.][]{strandet_2016, faisst_2020, algera_2023_new_rebels}.
+We show the modified blackbody dust temperatures as a function of mass-weighted and luminosity-weighted temperatures in the left and right panels of Figure \ref{fig:Tbb_2}, where we plot the median and $16^{th}-84^{th}$ percentile width of the T$_{\rm MBB}$ posterior for each galaxy.
+Though this model accounts for FIR dust optical depth, the wavelength at which dust transitions from optically thick to thin is fixed at $100\mu$m.
 First, the uncertainties on the dust temperatures inferred from these fits are much larger than the previous model, with an average posterior posterior width of $35.5$~K, similar to the uncertainties in dust temperature measurements in \cite{algera_2023_new_rebels} across their 3 model variants.
 This is mainly driven by the fact that only $2$ photometric bands are being used to constrain $2$ model parameters (amplitude, temperature) and that while the shortest wavelength constraint at $100\mu$m is nearer to the peak of emission, it is still not a strong enough lever arm to break the degeneracies between the wide parameter space that fits the Rayleigh-Jeans tail of these SEDs.